Explore detailed information about lodging, participant training, bike rentals, buses, meals and more at Face of America.

 The Frederick Fairgrounds is located at 797 E Patrick Street in Frederick.
 Riders will start the Sunday route to Gettysburg from the Fairgrounds early the following morning.

-Early in the afternoon of April 26, participating athletes will complete their 112-mile journey from Arlington at the historic Brown’s Ranch on the northwestern side of the Gettysburg National Military Park.
+Early in the afternoon on Sunday, participating athletes will complete their 112-mile journey from Arlington at the historic Brown’s Ranch on the northwestern side of the Gettysburg National Military Park.

 This beautiful 232-acre private farm borders the Military Park and is being preserved as a working agricultural property.
 During the July 1863 Battle of Gettysburg, the house on the farm was used as headquarters for Confederate General A.P.
 Hill, commander of the 3rd corps for General Robert E. Lee’s army.